ManuFerHi/SiDi-FPGA/Cores/Computer/QL/readme.md

-Sinclair QL core for the MIST board
+Sinclair QL core for the MIST / SiDi board
 ===================================

 This core needs a QL rom image on SD card named ql.rom in the SD cards